urbanjost/M_starpac/README.md

  function directly using the formulas given in section D for arguments ACOV and CCOV.

-      The autoregressive  model coefficients  given are  the  Yule-Walker esti- mates, computed as described in Appendix A3.2 of Box and Jenkins [1976].
-This is NOT  a recommended estimation  procedure but  rather a  means  of providing starting values for a  maximum likelihood  or least squares  estimation proce- dure.
+      The autoregressive  model coefficients  given are  the  Yule-Walker estimates, computed as described in Appendix A3.2 of Box and Jenkins [1976].
+This is NOT  a recommended estimation  procedure but  rather a  means  of providing starting values for a  maximum likelihood  or least squares  estimation procedure.
 Chapter 13 provides subroutines for estimating the least squares values of the parameters of an autoregressive model using these starting values.